aitorbernis/PUBLIC-CHESS/README.txt

         As you see, every black piece is a 2 (despite King, which is a 22) and same story with white pieces.

         The scanAvailable.js file functions use this matrix to determine available positions.
 Because a white piece doesn't really care wether if the piece in front of it is a Rook, a Bishop or a Pawn, it only matters that it is an oponent's piece and that it's not the king.
-        The 11/22 notation for kings is used to differenciate them, because every time one of the available positions is an 11 or a 22, it means that's a check.
+        The 11/22 notation for kings is used to differenciate them, because every time we find a 22 or 11, we know it's a king and not any other piece.

     - Then we have what I called the Available Matrix (or availMatrix)